Good to know: Event source

 In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
 And, you’ll be able to join your Customer.io data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
 Learn more about how you can use Customer.io with Segment.

-If you have previously enabled sending email events via the Customer.io destination during our beta (using a project write key), you do not need to create new Customer.io source.
+If you previously sent email events using the Customer.io destination during our beta (using a project write key), you do not need to create new Customer.io source.
 Your email data will continue to flow as normal.

-The next page (“Overview”) will surface your Segment write key for Customer.io.
+The next page (“Overview”) displays your Segment write key for Customer.io.
 Copy this write key.

 That’s it!
 As you send emails, events will now be sent to your destinations and automatically loaded into any warehouses you have enabled.